cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("epifitter")` provides functions for analysis and visualization of plant disease progress curve data.

 -   **Plant Pathogen Genetics**: `r pkg("hagis")` has functions for analysis of plant pathogen pathotype survey data.
-Functions provided calculate distribution of susceptibilities, distribution of complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes.Evolution of resistance genes under pesticide pressure can be simulated under different numbers of pests, modes of pest reproduction, resistance loci, number of pesticides and other facets with `r pkg("resevol")`.
+Functions provided calculate distribution of susceptibilities, distribution of complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes.
+Evolution of resistance genes under pesticide pressure can be simulated under different numbers of pests, modes of pest reproduction, resistance loci, number of pesticides and other facets with `r pkg("resevol")`.
 Populations with mixed clonal/sexual reproductive strategies can be analyzed with `r pkg("poppr")`, which has population genetic analysis tools for hierarchical analysis of partially clonal populations.

 ### Rural sociology